fluid-checkout/fluid-checkout/readme.txt

 * Improved: Styles of the order summary section cutting off some elements when they needed to be visible.
 Remove `overflow: hidden` from styles to allow elements to be displayed.
 * Fixed: Compatibility with plugin WooCommerce Memberships.
 Prevent PHP warnings when trying to determine if the distraction free header should be used on the checkout page when user is not logged in.
 * Fixed: Compatibility with plugin WooCommerce Subscriptions.
 Fix fatal error when processing checkout updates if cart contains only digital products.
+* Fixed: Compatibility with plugin WooCommerce Subscriptions.
+Fix shipping fees label on the order summary and make it translatable from WooCommerce.
 * Fixed: Compatibility with plugin MyParcel.
 Fixed issue with the delivery options keeping triggering the checkout updates indefinitely.
 * Fixed: Some translations to the Italian language.
 * Fixed: Instant validation skipping some fields added by 3rd-party plugins.